AdobeDocs/advertising.en/help/integrations/audience-manager/import-audiences.md

 * Segments that are created in Adobe Experience Platform and sent to Adobe Advertising via Audience Manager

 To access [!DNL Adobe] audiences in DSP or [!DNL Creative], you must import the audiences into DSP.
-To access [!DNL Adobe] audiences in [!DNL Search], you must import the audiences into [!DNL Search].
+To access [!DNL Adobe] audiences in [!DNL Search, Social, & Commerce], you must import the audiences into [!DNL Search, Social, & Commerce].

 ## Prerequisites